This is a Celebrity Edge cruise ship review that was sailed in November 2018.

 There’s a flow to Celebrity Edge that makes it incredibly easy to navigate.
-When moving from the forward section of the ship to the aft, you generally do so by walking past restaurants, shops, and other venues — including the casino — as opposed to having to cut through them.
+When moving from the ship’s forward section to the aft, you generally do so by walking past restaurants, shops, and other venues — including the casino — instead of having to cut through them.

 Throughout the ship, the color schemes are largely muted without being dull.
 The overall feeling of the decor is relaxed and comfortable while still slightly upscale.

-If I had one issue, furnishings wise, it would be that the bed was definitely on the firm side.
+If I had one issue, furnishings-wise, it would be that the bed was firm.
 But some folks will, no doubt, like that.
 There’s plenty of space inside the cabin with six drawers, two spaces for hanging clothes, and a bed sitting high enough off the ground so you can stow your suitcases underneath it.

 The bathrooms in the Infinite Verandah stateroom have a larger-than-normal shower with a shaving bar.
 And yes, it’s an enclosed shower as opposed to one with a shower curtain.
 The amenities offered in the shower were shower gel, shampoo, and conditioner.